nicolai86/rails-asset-localization/README.md

     i18n.sync._storeLocal object
 ```

-Your locales are exported to the `window.bundledLocales` variable, which is used to populate the `localStorage` if not already present.
-The next time your `localStorageExpirationTime` kicks in the locales will be replaced by i18next.
+Lastly, initialize i18next like described above

+This way your locales are instantly accessible.
+The next time the i18next updates all locales (your cached locales need to be older than `localStorageExpirationTime` ms) the locales are updated and voilà.
+Your user sees new content.

-## HandlebarsAsset integration
+## Advanced Setup: HandlebarsAsset integration

-If you are using @leshill s [handlebars_assets][3] you might want to use a handlebars helper function to use it inside your views.
+If you are using @leshill awesome [handlebars_assets][3] you might want to use a handlebars helper function to use it inside your views.
 This will get you started:

 ``` coffeescript